layoutBox/PinLayout/README.md

 **Method:**

 * **`layout()`**
 The method will execute PinLayout commands immediately.
-This method is **required only if your source codes should also works in Xcode Playgrounds**.
-Outside of playgrounds, PinLayout execute this method implicetely, it is not necessary to call it.
+This method is **required only if your source codes should also work in Xcode Playgrounds**.
+Outside of playgrounds, PinLayout executes this method implicitly, it is not necessary to call it.

 ###### Usage Examples: